WalenPiotr/movies-solution/README.md

 - take/skip pagination on GET requests

+## Live demo

+App was deployed using Docker and DigitalOcean servers

+To view live demo of this app please visit http://46.101.246.218:3000/movies

+To view interactive docs (swagger ui) of this app visit http://46.101.246.218:3000/api/

 ## How to build this app?

 ### Build it yourself and setup your own db